WilliamAu1/William-Au-Portfolio/Change Detection in FINTRAC Reporting/detect_str_chg.md

 could not be used.
-Instead, I use a “litmus” test by creating time-series visualizations of the change detection anomalies to ensure the most recent observation appears consistent with a positive change event.
+Instead, I use a “litmus” test by creating time-series visualizations of the change detection anomalies to ensure the most recent observation appears consistent with a positive change event, relative to the overall data set.
 Below are the results, and all of them are defensible as strong candidates for targeted investigations:

 ![](detect_str_chg_files/figure-gfm/test-1.png)<!-- -->![](detect_str_chg_files/figure-gfm/test-2.png)<!-- -->